heron-data/docs/docs/webhooks.md

 Where:

 * `topic` is the topic of this webhook in the format `<resource>.<event>`.
 Currently we support webhooks for the following topics:
-    * `end_user.processed`, triggered when asynchronous processing of an end user has finished and EndUser status set to "processed".
-Processing happens after the EndUser status is set to "ready", which initiates processing
+    * `end_user.processed`, triggered when asynchronous automated processing of an end user has finished.
+Processing is started after the EndUser status is set to "ready".
     * `end_user.reviewed`, triggered when an underwriter / Heron has manually reviewed a company and set the EndUser status to "reviewed"
     * `end_user.transactions_updated`, triggered 10 minutes after any fields on a transaction (e.g., feedback on category) has changed